nus-unix-workshop/2021-s1/docs/why-unix.md

 There are several reasons:

-- Unix-based OS is the dominant operating system in the world, and as a computing student, it is likely that you will have to interface with one sometime in your career.
+- Unix-based OS is the dominant operating system in the world, and as a computing student, you will likely have to interface with one sometime in your career.

-- Unix design is rooted at its simplicity and economy.
+- Unix design is rooted in its simplicity and economy.
 It is probably the most _productive_ programming environment you can have to do most of your day-to-day tasks and to develop software as a computing professional.

-- Unix design is also rooted at its programmability.
+- Unix design is also rooted in its programmability.
 If there is something that you wish to automate a task to improve your productivity, you can easily compose new tools from the existing ones.